googleinterns/step40-2020/README.md

 This project feature pre-written tests for the modules.

-To run the various tests run...
+To run the various tests execute
 ```
 mvn test
 ```